 What Is Slab?

 Slab is an important structural element generally constructed horizontally to provide flat surfaces such as roof, ceiling, floor, etc. Slabs may be supported by RCC beams, columns, steel beams, etc. Basically, the depth of a slab is very small compared to its depth.
-There are mainly two types of slabs, 1.
-One way slab and two way slab.
+There are mainly two types of slabs, i.e one way slab and two way slab.
 In this article, I will discuss difference between one way slab & two way slabs.

 What Is One Way Slab?